-- How does the service's approach to assessment and planning: - " reflect the unique geographical, cultural and community context of the service? - " welcome, respect and draw on the voices, priorities and strengths of the children and families at the service? - Do all educators: - " consistently seek out the voices, perspectives, and views of children throughout the day, and draw on this input in ongoing assessment and planning? - " consistently support children to participate in assessing and planning their own learning and development?

-- How do all educators, the educational leader and co-ordinators: - " consistently engage with families and the community to ensure that children's learning and development outside of the service is incorporated into the assessment and planning cycle? - " consistently engage with families about their child's progress in ways that are tailored to individual families' circumstances and ways of connecting, for example engaging with families using respectful and culturally safe practices?
+- How does the service's approach to assessment and planning: - " reflect the unique geographical, cultural, social and community context of the service? - " welcome, respect and draw on the voices, priorities and strengths of the children and families at the service? - How do all educators: - " consistently and meaningfully seek out the voices, perspectives, and views of children throughout the day, and draw on this input in ongoing assessment and planning? - " consistently and meaningfully support children to participate in assessing, planning and evaluating their own learning, development and wellbeing? - How do all educators, the educational leader and co-ordinators: - " consistently and meaningfully engage with families and the community to ensure that children's learning, development and wellbeing outside of the service is incorporated into the assessment and planning cycle? - " consistently and meaningfully engage with families about their child's progress in ways that are tailored to individual families' circumstances and ways of connecting (for example engaging with families using respectful and culturally safe and responsive practices)?